-If the URL or the specified URL/directory structure is not present, then a warning message is issued and the default is assumed.
+If the URL or the specified URL/directory structure is not present, then a warning message is issued

 The no form of the command removes the configured home directory.

 Default no home-directory

 NOTE: If restrict-to-home has been configured no file access is granted and no home-directory is created, if restrict-to-home is not applied then root becomes the user's home-directory.